-21. Are there any other materials available to assist examinees in preparing to write the examination?
-The Commission on Dietetic Registration publishes two study guides; Study Guide for the Registration Examination for Dietitians; and Study Guide for the Registration Examination for Dietetic Technicians.
-Both study guides include a comprehensive study outline, references and practice examination.
-A practice examination is provided in both hard copy and on-line computer versions.
-The online computer version has been designed to simulate the actual computerized examination.
+21. Are there any other materials available to assist candidates in preparing to write the examination?
+CDR publishes two study guides; Study Guide for the Registration Examination for Dietitians and Study Guide for the Registration Examination for Dietetic Technicians.
+Both study guides include a comprehensive study outline, list of references and a practice examination.
+A practice examination is provided in both hard copy and online versions.
+The online version has been designed to simulate the actual computerized examination.

-The Commission on Dietetic Registration (CDR) does not endorse any particular preparation program or offering.
-We encourage prospective credentialed practitioners to use a variety of resources that reflect their learning styles and needs.
+CDR does not endorse any particular preparation program or offering, but does encourage prospective credentialed practitioners to use a variety of resources that reflect their learning styles and needs.
 Purchasing a certification preparation product is NOT required and CDR does not guarantee that an individual will pass based on the purchase of a certification preparation product.